albertllousas/dependency-inversion-principle-explained/readme.md

 Easy right?

-Now you think you are applying the fifth solid pattern but the reallity is that you are doing totally the **opposite** thing, you are violating DIP.
+Now you think you are applying the fifth solid pattern but the reallity is that you are doing totally the **opposite** thing. <span style="color:#EA735A;">You are violating the principle!!</span>

 So, read again the first phrase of the principle: